bashaer310/E-commerce-Platform/README.md

 ```bash
 dotnet watch
 ```
-5. Testing the API
+5. Test the API

- Use tools like Postman to test your API endpoints.
+   Use tools like Postman to test the endpoints.

 ## Project structure